angeldea21/KE4H/sparql.md

 ### Query results:

-Besides the author of the building, [Danesio Maineri](https://it.wikipedia.org/wiki/Danese_Maineri) only institutional agents and cataloguing authorities were found.
-No historical person such as **Caterina Sforza** is directly represented.
-This information is already not correct, as the author of the Rocca is not correlated to Danesio Maineri but only to the renovations made during the Sforza reign.
+Besides the author of the building ([Danesio Maineri](https://it.wikipedia.org/wiki/Danese_Maineri)), only institutional agents and cataloguing authorities were found by this query.
+No historical people such as Caterina Sforza is directly represented in the Rocca Sforzesca graph.
+This may indicate that the information contained in the class is not entirely accurate, given that Danesio can only be considered the author of the renovation work but not the author of the fortress.

 ## Research conclusion